-Above Adelebsen rises a sandstone promontory suited for a castle, and in 1234 the Lords of Wichbike moved from their old land that they held since at least 1111 to Adelebsen and built a castle there.
-Since the land had belonged to the Emperor's sister, the fief may have been a royal one with no other nobles in between the king and the lords, who called themselves Lords of Adelebsen since 1295.
+A sandstone promontory rises above Adelebsen which is suited for a castle, and in 1234 the Lords of Wichbike moved from their old land that they held since at least 1111, to Adelebsen and built a castle there.
+They called themselves Lords of Adelebsen since 1295.
+Since the land belonged to the Emperor's sister, the fief likely was held directly from the king; a nice catch for a minor lord.

 The oldest part of the castle is the keep, 38.75 metres high, pentangular in the lower part and six-sided in the upper part - it looks a bit twisted from certain angles.
 The walls are up to 4.30 metres thick and the main entrance 4 metres above ground.
 There had been 9 floors but today the tower is empty inside with only a wooden staircase that leads to the roof running along the walls.
 But the keep is only open on special days so I haven't been inside yet.
 I don't really feel like climbing those open stairs, though the view of the surrounding landscape should be great.

-But the exposed situation on the rock promotory already made for some fine pics I'm going to post soon.
+But the exposed situation on the rock promotory made for some fine pics.
 Adelebsen Keep is only 15 km from Göttingen and the landscape where I live is really pretty albeit not as spectacular as Wales or the high mountains of the Harz.

 The keep is one of the most impressive in Germany.
 The rest of the castle was mostly built in the 14th century as well but partly destroyed in 1466, during one of the many feuds between kings and nobles in Germany, and further during the Thirty Years War.
-In 1650 the castle was rebuilt in a more 'modern' style; in 1740 it was changed into a Baroque palace and the trench between inner and outer bailey filled up.
+In 1650, the castle was rebuilt in a more 'modern' style; and was changed into a Baroque palace in 1740; the trench between inner and outer bailey was then filled up.
 Several outbuildings were added, like a Hunter's Lodge and a Chamberlain's Office (Rentei, the yellow building in the first pic).